Gretaah/shopping_list/README.md

 <br/>

-* I got many warnings about unused variables but I believe all of them is ued by the google api so I let them be.
+* I got many warnings about unused variables but I believe they are used by the google api so I let them be.

 <br/>